Jori Mendel, Chief Foundation Officer

 Born and raised in Brooklyn, NY, she holds a BFA from Rochester Institute of Technology in photography and an MAT in education from Georgia State University.
 Tova’s career over the past 20 years has included nonprofit leadership in her community and beyond.
 She served as an educator, advisor, and program manager for the Atlanta Neighborhood Charter School beginning in 2017.
 Previously, she worked with the City of Atlanta Parks Department.

-Tova has been involved with Jewish Kids Group and Forward Warrior, has served as an NPU representative, and is currently an emeritus member of the Cabbagetown Initiative Community Development Corporation.
+Tova has been involved with the Jewish Kids Group and Forward Warrior, has served as an NPU representative, and is currently an emeritus member of the Cabbagetown Initiative Community Development Corporation.
 She lives in Atlanta with her husband, two teenage daughters, and three pups.

 Kathy Evans, Director of Operations

 Kathy Evans brings tremendous experience in finance and operations to her role as Atlanta Jewish Foundation’s Director of Operations.
 A graduate of the University of Pennsylvania, with an MBA from the Goizueta School of Business at Emory University, Kathy launched her career in New York in investment banking, working for Merrill Lynch, and then moving to finance at ABC News.
 Kathy honed her operations experience working for the Atlanta Committee for the Olympic Games.
 She headed up the Staff Accreditation Center, managing a staff of over 100 who processed 30,000 volunteers working on the 1996 games.
 Since then, Kathy has worked in finance for The Weather Channel and the Breman Jewish History Museum.
-She is very active in the city’s Jewish community, serving on the finance and film selection committees for the Atlanta Jewish Film Festival, the finance committee of the National Council of Jewish Women, Atlanta Chapter and is a trustee and member of the finance committee of the Jewish Women’s Fund of Atlanta.
+She is very active in the city’s Jewish community, serving on the finance and film selection committees for the Atlanta Jewish Film Festival, the finance committee of the National Council of Jewish Women, Atlanta Chapter, and is a trustee and member of the finance committee of the Jewish Women’s Fund of Atlanta.
 Kathy is a member of Temple Sinai and a past treasurer of their preschool board.

-Rachel Lehrer Rosner, LIFE & LEGACY Manager
+Rachel Lehrer Rosner, Legacy Giving Manager

 Rachel Lehrer Rosner serves as the Life & Legacy Coordinator at Atlanta Jewish Foundation.
 She began her career as an executive at Bloomingdale’s department stores, serving in various management and merchandising positions for a decade.
 Rachel is an avid volunteer and is currently treasurer and immediate past president of the National Council of Jewish Women, Atlanta Section.
-She serves on the boards of the Northwestern University Club of Atlanta and the Atlanta chapter of American Jewish Committee.
-She is a past board member of the Northwestern Alumni Association and past executive committee member for the Sandy Springs Society.
+She serves on the boards of the Northwestern University Club of Atlanta and the Atlanta chapter of the American Jewish Committee.
+She is a past board member of the Northwestern Alumni Association and a past executive committee member of the Sandy Springs Society.
 Rachel has a BA in philosophy from Northwestern University.

 Kaylin Berinhout, Philanthropic Officer

 Kaylin Berinhout serves as the Foundation Philanthropic Officer for the Atlanta Jewish Foundation where she applies her passion for building community and driving impact.
-In her role, she focuses on donor education and engagement, tech implementation, event management, and Justice, Equity, Diversity and Inclusion (JEDI) for the Foundation team.
-Her previous experience includes working for Women of Earth Institute, where she worked directly with a network of community leaders to globalize their film project and allocate impact capital for improved infrastructure for women’s health and environmental stewardship in Brazil.
-She also spent time working with the Women’s International Social Welfare in Tel Aviv, Israel, creating marketing content and news stories for the organization’s website and social media in partnership with Head of English Content Writing.
-Kaylin is a second–generation graduate from Georgia Tech and pretty much a native Atlantan.
+In her role, she focuses on donor education and engagement, tech implementation, event management, and Justice, Equity, Diversity, and Inclusion (JEDI) for the Foundation teamHer previous experience includes working for the Women of Earth Institute, where she worked directly with a network of community leaders to globalize their film projects and allocate impact capital for improved infrastructure for women’s health and environmental stewardship in Brazil.
+She also spent time working with the Women’s International Social Welfare in Tel Aviv, Israel, creating marketing content and news stories for the organization’s website and social media in partnership with the Head of English Content Writing.
+Kaylin is a secondgeneration graduate from Georgia Tech and pretty much a native Atlantan.
 In her free time, Kaylin enjoys volunteering locally with environmental non-profits and globally on various eco-farms, as well as leading community-oriented interfaith discussion groups, and exploring ATL on her bike.

 Madelaine Tesori, Donor Services Associate